 Tamara Lambert joined the Department of Accounting at Lehigh University in 2013.
 Her research interests include judgment and decision making in auditing and accounting contexts, with a focus on how internal (e.g., rules and procedures) and external (e.g., regulation) attempts to influence and control behavior affects financial reporting judgment and decision making.
 Her research highlights include publications in Journal of Accounting Research, Contemporary Accounting Research, Accounting, Organizations and Society, and Auditing: A Journal of Practice & Theory.
-Her work has been featured in popular business press outlets (e.g., Marketwatch, CFO Magazine) and she is on the editorial boards of Auditing: A Journal of Practice & Theory, Behavioral Research in Accounting, and Issues in Accounting Education.
+Her work has been featured in popular business press outlets (e.g., Marketwatch, CFO Magazine).
+She is an associated editor for Auditing: A Journal of Practice & Theory, and on the editorial board of Behavioral Research in Accounting since 2014.

 Professor Lambert’s teaching interests are in financial accounting and auditing.
 She worked as an auditor for Deloitte from 2001-2004 and is a licensed CPA in the state of Pennsylvania (inactive).